-*Please wear a face covering or mask when you come into the building and clinic.
+*Please wear a medical face mask when you come into the building and clinic.
 If you don’t have one, or forgot one, please ask at the front desk and we will provide you with one.
 Partners will also need to wear a mask at all times.

 *Please either sanitize your hands, or wash them with soap and warm water and dry with paper towel, on arriving at the clinic.
 We provide sanitizer at the entrance.

 *It is STRONGLY recommended that you follow current public health guidelines for you and your family at this time.
 Vaccination is recommended for all and your providers are vaccinated as per public health mandates.

 *Labour support is limited to two people in addition to a certified doula (See below)

 *Your labour support people cannot have symptoms of Covid-19.
 If your partner/support person develops symptoms of Covid-19, they will be asked to leave and self-isolate at home.
 In this case, you would be able to have another non-symptomatic person join you for support.
 Support people are expected to remain masked at all times in common areas and in the room when any staff are present.

 *Your midwife will remain the primary care person in labour and birth and will be present at your labour and birth if you require a vacuum, forceps or Caesarean section.